 70 Dark Fantasy Writing Prompts for Teens: Story Starters, Characters, Settings & Visual Ideas

-This collection of 70 dark fantasy writing prompts is designed to spark imagination in classrooms and beyond.
-You’ll find story starters, titles, opening and closing lines, character concepts, evocative settings, and visual prompts to help build rich, atmospheric tales.
+This collection of 70 dark fantasy writing prompts for teens is designed to spark creativity both in the classroom and beyond.
+Inside, you’ll find a rich mix of story starters, writing prompts, opening and closing lines, character concepts, atmospheric settings, and visual prompts — all carefully crafted to help students and young writers create rich, immersive fantasy stories.

 1. Plot Hooks

 Plot hooks in dark fantasy set the stage for conflict, curses, and impossible choices.
 They create scenarios where magic is dangerous, victories are bittersweet, and characters are pushed to their limits.
-These story starters give teens a way into the heart of the genre while leaving room to twist each idea in unique directions.
+These dark fantasy plot hooks for teens offer a clear way into the genre while leaving space to twist each idea in unexpected directions.

-A river runs with blood once every decade — and this year, it has come early.
+Write a story about a river that runs with blood once every decade — and begins flowing early this year.

-A healer finds that every life they save shortens their own.
+Write a story about a healer who discovers that every life they save shortens their own.

 2. Title Ideas